-The best defense against an airline
+A hero in American Airlines incident

 As with many of these videos, no one filmed the initial incident; tape only started rolling during the aftermath.
 But the aftermath still contains plenty of action, and it yields a lot of information about the events preceding it.

 On the whole, the smartphone video camera has created a lot of nudnik amateur documentarians, but it has also brought democracy to air travel.
-No longer can passengers be pushed around or abused without being held accountable by the millions of people who can and will watch the footage once it's leaked online.
+No longer can passengers be pushed around or abused without airlines being held accountable by the millions of people who can and will watch the footage once it's leaked online.
 And with video evidence, there is little room for the airline to manipulate the narrative or turn the story into a he-said, she-said situation.

 As for this particular video, it shows what happens when passengers dare to take on airline crew members.
 It shows a flight attendant who is accustomed to unfettered authority over passengers.
 And it shows other passengers speaking up on behalf of a stranger.